gilfernandes/complex_chain_playground/README.md

 # LangChain Ccomplex Router Chain Playground

-This simple project shows how you can create a complex router chain.
+This simple project shows how you can create a complex router chain as a simple command line application.
 This chain shows how you can combine four types of chains:

 - LLMChain
 - RouterChain